 Mathematics 120.
 Introduction to Quantitative Methods in Business Matrix algebra and systems of equations, analytic geometry, basic concepts of differential calculus and introduction to integral calculus.
 Applications from the areas of business and economics.
-Prerequisite: Pass ELM and one of the following: two years of high school algebra and/or geometry; Math 90, or equivalent.
+Prerequisites: (1) Credit for each of Mathematics 80, 90, and 95, or 3 years of college preparatory mathematics (algebra/geometry/algebra), including work with exponential and logarithmic functions) and (2) Satisfaction of the ELM Requirement.

 Mathematics 140.
 Elementary Statistics Descriptions of sample data; exploratory data analyses; elementary probability; binomial, normal, "t", chi-square, F and other distributions; basic concepts of sampling and sampling distributions; estimation and hypothesis testing techniques; non-parametric methods; linear regression and correlation; introduction to multiple regression.
 Applications to fields including business, natural sciences, social sciences, and humanities.
 Use of computer via statistical packages such as MINITAB.
-Prerequisite: Pass ELM and one of the following: two years of high school algebra; Math 90 or equivalent.
+Prerequisites: (1) Credit for each of Mathematics 80, 90, and 95, or 3 years of college preparatory mathematics (algebra/geometry/algebra) or equivalent; (2) satisfaction of the ELM requirement.